 5. Don’t Rush Into Anything and Plan Accordingly

-Travel Hacking is a huge ballpark, and this guide is just the tip of the iceberg.
+This guide is just the tip of the iceberg to travel hacking.
 While the basics can help you earn and get started, redeeming points/miles (and finding the best flight routes/hotels to redeem them!) is a whole new world, something that I still research extensively.
 Do a lot of research when redeeming your points/miles and you’ll get the best bang for your buck!